Nakita1/soc-homelab/labs/README.md

 This directory contains hands-on security labs designed to demonstrate SOC analyst and Blue Team skills through controlled, isolated simulations.

-Each lab focuses on **behavioral analysis**, **endpoint telemetry**, and **defensive investigation techniques** using native Windows tooling and Sysmon.
+Each lab focuses on behavioral analysis, endpoint telemetry, and defensive investigation techniques using native Windows tooling and Sysmon.
 No live malware is used; all activity is generated safely to emulate attacker tradecraft.

 ---